cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 		% bundle install
 		% rake install

-Once you have installed micro bosh, you will see some extra commands appear after typing BOSH on your command line.
+Once you have installed micro BOSH, you will see some extra commands appear after typing `bosh` on your command line.

 **The `bosh micro` commands must also be run within the deployments directory**